ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 Map_penguin <- get_map(location = bbox, source = "stamen", maptype = "terrain")
 ```

-We can check that the map is correct by plotting the `Map` object:
+We can check that the map is correct by plotting the `Map_penguin` object:

 ```r
 ggmap(Map_penguin)